 I am teaching or have taught AP physics B and C [calculus based mechanics & electricity and magnetism] as well as Lab Physics for college bound students.
 I have a BS in Physics from the University of Pittsburgh and a Master of Arts in Teaching from same.
-I have been teaching physics for 34 years.
-I am constantly updating my skills and have a particular interest in modern physics topics.
+I have been teaching physics for 27 years.